-I was born in Winnipeg in 1944, the third of 5 children of a railway porter and a homemaker.
+I was born in Winnipeg in 1944, the third of five children of a railway porter and a homemaker.
 Our family moved to North Vancouver in 1951.
 My siblings and I were turned away by a heavy barrage of stones on the first day we attempted to set foot onto the school grounds at Ridgeway elementary school that September.
-We were demeaned and shamed through years of curricula that entrenched the notions that peoples of colour, whether here in North America or in Africa, were no more than half naked savages.
+We were demeaned and shamed through years of curricula that entrenched the notions that people of colour, whether here in North America or in Africa, were no more than half-naked savages.
 And through the songs of Stephen Foster we learned that “the darkies” on the plantations were happily singing their way through slavery.

 But we endured.
-My older brother and I found a place of relative peace and acceptance in the world of track and field where in 1959 we became National champions in the sprints and represented Canada in Internationally in Olympic, Commonwealth and Pan American Games.
-Harry establishing world records that lasted from 1960 until 1974.
+My older brother and I found a place of relative peace and acceptance in the world of track and field, and in 1959 we became National champions in the sprints and represented Canada Internationally in Olympic, Commonwealth and Pan American Games.
+Harry established world records that lasted from 1960 until 1974.

 Guiding and supporting future teachers in the Education faculty and in the NITEP program was part of the joy of being an educator.
 And after retirement I worked with a delegation of BCTF members in Namibia to upgrade teacher English.

 From the 1980’s to the year 2000 I was a candidate for the Green party in civic, provincial and federal elections.
 My students engaged in environmental and animal welfare projects.
 They made presentations at provincial hearings to preserve what is now Pacific Spirit Park.
 In 1991 I received the Canada 125 medal for work on behalf of the environment and a City of Vancouver Heritage Award for preservation of Vancouver Trees.

 Students from some classes were able to view the creation and ultimately participated in the unveiling of the Harry Jerome statue that now stands on the Stanley Park seawall.